H1mm4tHQ/Stock_Market_Price_Movement_Prediction_ML/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies using `pip install -r requirements.txt`.
 3. Run the Python scripts for each model to observe and compare their performance in forecasting stock price movements.
+*Important Note*: Prior to running the code, ensure you have downloaded 2-4 years of stock market data for optimal functionality.
 ---

 **Background:**